Janine Kitson, Independent for Davidson

 - Beaumont Road Public School, West Lindfield, teaching Japanese and Science.

-As well Janine has also taught in a wide range of schools across Sydney including the Conservatorium High School, Whalan High School, Elderslie High School, Eagle Vale High School, Ryde Public School, North Sydney Demonstration School and West Ryde Public School.
+As well Janine has also taught in a wide range of schools across NSW including the Conservatorium High School, Normanhurst Boys High School, Whalan High School, Elderslie High School, Eagle Vale High School, Ryde Public School, North Sydney Demonstration School and West Ryde Public School.

 Janine also worked as a consultant for the NSW Department of Education's Learning Materials Production Centre which produced distance and school learning materials.
 Her HSC resource ‘Aboriginal Experience’ was recognised for an Excellence in Educational Publishing award in 1994.